maxblee/foia_integration/README.md

 - Scheduling: I want to add support to allow people to schedule requests to be sent at certain times.
 For instance, you may want to schedule requests for FOIA logs at the end of every year.
 - Groupings: I want to add support for people to create "Groups" of agencies they want to send requests to regularly.
 That would allow people to name the type of requests they're sending.
 - CRUD: Right now, I just have the "Create" part of the app build (and only some of that).
 I plan on adding search forms, along with options to delete and update data.

+## Credits

+This project was inspired or helped in ways by the following:

+- I borrowed some of the design of `foiamail` in this project.
+This project itself is also heavily inspired by `foiamail`.
+- I compiled the data on public records law response times from [Muckrock](https://www.muckrock.com/), [The Reporter's Committee for Freedom of the Press](https://www.rcfp.org/), and the [National Freedom of Information Coalition](https://www.nfoic.org/).
+All three are also great resources on state and national public records laws.